blueflag/graphql-aggregate/README.md

 ###Example

-The following list of answers
+The following `GraphQLFieldConfig` defining a list of answers

 ```javascript
 answers : {